polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/governance--public--mechanism-with-a-substrate-node-chain.md

 title: "Governance \"Public\" Mechanism with a Substrate Node Chain"
 ---

-This document will walk you through steps to create a Substrate Node, integrate the Substrate SRML 'Referenda' Module into the Substrate Node's Runtime, and then create a "public" referendum for approval using [Polkadot-JS Apps](https://polkadot.js.org/apps/next/).
+This document will walk you through steps to create a Substrate Node, integrate the Substrate's FRAME 'Referenda' pallet into the Substrate Node's Runtime, and then create a "public" referendum for approval using [Polkadot-JS Apps](https://polkadot.js.org/apps/next/).

 We apply governance mechanisms discussed by [Dr Gavin Wood at EdCon Toronto](https://youtu.be/VsZuDJMmVPY?t=24732) where the runtime was changed (see screenshot below).